prashant-newway/Etl-data-pipeline-pyspark-aws/readme.md

 17. encrypted keys is still public on github so a con
 18. s3_client is object
 19. product staging table if production breaks in between
-20. status inactive means process faied in between . has filename also.
+20. status active means process faied in between and remains here . has filename also.
 21 .?????????? manually create mysql databases and write tables ???????????
     manually "CREATE TABLE product_staging_table" was done . could be dynamic